Leader of Belgian militant Islamist group sentenced to 12 years

 Delivering his verdict, Judge Potargent detailed how Sharia4Belgium glorified armed struggle and called for the adoption of Islamic Sharia law by violent means.

-Members of Sharia4Belgium not only went to fight with Al Qaeda's Syria wing, Jabhat al-Nusra, and organizations which later morphed into Islamic State in Syria but also went to Yemen, the judge said.
+Members of Sharia4Belgium not only went to fight with Al Qaeda's Syria wing, Jabhat al-Nusra, and organisations which later morphed into Islamic State in Syria but also went to Yemen, the judge said.

 Much of the prosecution case has relied on the testimony of 20-year-old Jejoen Bontinck, a member of Sharia4Belgium who made national headlines when his father went to Syria to convince him to return.